 Exploring the 5 Rs of waste reduction

 Recycling alone isn’t enough to save the planet.
-Recycling programs use resources and energy and, in many areas, there is no market for recycled plastic.
+Recycling programs use resources and energy and, in many areas, there is no market for the volume of recycled plastic that is available.
 Ultimately, it’s better to focus on eliminating waste at the source.
 That’s where the 5 Rs come in.

 You’ve probably heard of the three Rs.
 For years, we’ve been hearing about Reduce, Reuse, Recycle.
 In recent years, another two Rs have been added to the conversation.
 The 5 Rs of waste reduction are Refuse, Reduce, Reuse, Recycle, Rot.